 Polly McCarthy - Speech Pathologist

 Polly has over 20 years experience working with children and adolescents.
-She currently works in both private practice and community health settings, where she helps children with a wide range of communication difficulties.
+She has worked in both private practice and community health settings, helping children and adults with a wide range of communication difficulties.
 Prior to becoming a speech pathologist, Polly worked in education and is a qualified student welfare counsellor.

 She is passionate about giving all children the best start possible by improving their communication skills.
 Polly also enjoys working with adults in the areas of voice, stuttering and speech.

-Polly is certified to deliver the Hanen Programs, More Than Words, and Learn Language and Loving It.
+Polly is certified to deliver the Hanen Programs, More Than Words, and Learning Language and Loving It.
+Polly has experience offering training to early childhood educators, primary and secondary teachers.
+She offers mentoring and clinical supervision to other speech pathologists and other private practitioners.
 She is trained in the Lidcombe Program for treating pre-school stuttering and is registered as a Certified Practising Speech Pathologist with Speech Pathology Australia.

 Cathy English - Speech Pathologist